sydwell2019/wp-master/README.md

 # wp_master

-What are we going today?
+What are we Doing today?